Eric Lichtblau: Books

 Lichtblau is the author of Bush's Law: The Remaking of American Justice.
 Lichtblau and fellow New York Times reporter James Risen were awarded a 2006 Pulitzer Prize.

-In The Nazis Next Door: How America Became a Safe Haven for Hitler's Men, Lichtblau uncovered the full details of Operation Paperclip, a story that had been carefully guarded by the U.S. Central Intelligence Agency for over sixty years.
-Unknown to Americans, and fully aware of the monstrous crimes many had committed, the CIA provided a safe haven for thousands of Nazi scientists and spies after World War II.
-Most of the scientists recruited had worked on Hitler's V2 rocket project.
-The most well known of the Nazi scientists was Wernher Von Braun, often described as the "Father of Rocket Science".
+In The Nazis Next Door: How America Became a Safe Haven for Hitler's Men, Lichtblau disclosed details of Operation Paperclip, a story the Central Intelligence Agency hid from the American public for over 60 years.
+Fully aware of the monstrous crimes many had committed, the U.S. government nevertheless provided sanctuary and employment for thousands of Nazi spies and scientists after World War II.
+Lichtblau estimates, based on research by Holocaust scholar Richard Breitman, that "the C.I.A., the F.B.I. and other agencies used at least 1,000 ex-Nazis and collaborators as spies and informants after the war".
+The CIA's recruits became anti-Soviet "assets" whose intelligence value "outweighed what one official called 'moral lapses' in their service to the Third Reich."

-The V2 rockets killed thousands of British and Belgian citizens during the War and its production effort ruthlessly exploited concentration camp prisoners for labor.
-CIA directors insisted America's dominance in space technology was far more important than prosecuting war criminals.
-The CIA helped other Nazis gain access to the US to covertly collect information on Communists as part of an overzealous Cold War policy.
-Elizabeth Holtzman described the book as a "fast paced, important book about the justice department's efforts to bring Nazi war criminals in the United States to justice that also uses recently declassified facts to expose the secret, reprehensible collaboration of U. S. intelligence agencies with those very Nazis".
-In both of his books, Lichtblau used first rate research to uncover what many would consider abuses of power by government agencies.
+Most of the recruited Nazi scientists had worked on Hitler's V-2 rocket project.
+The most well known of these men was Wernher von Braun, often described as the "father of rocket science".
+The V-2 rockets killed thousands of British and Belgian citizens during WWII, and the rocket production process ruthlessly exploited concentration camp labor.
+CIA directors insisted that America's dominance in space technology was far more important than prosecuting war criminals.
+Elizabeth Holtzman described The Nazis Next Door as a "fast paced, important book about the Justice Department's efforts to bring Nazi war criminals in the US to justice that also uses recently declassified facts to expose the secret, reprehensible collaboration of US intelligence agencies with those very Nazis."
+In both of his books, Lichtblau performed in-depth research to uncover what many would consider abuses of power by government agencies.

 Lichtblau said in an interview that "Of all the survivors in the camps, only a few thousand came in the first year or so.
 A visa was a precious commodity, and there were immigration policymakers in Washington who were on record saying that they didn't think the Jews should be let in because they were 'lazy people' or 'entitled people' and they didn't want them in.
 But there were many, many thousands of Nazi collaborators who got visas to the U.S. while the survivors did not, even though they had been, for instance, the head of a Nazi concentration camp, the warden at a camp, or the secret police chief in Lithuania who signed the death warrants for people."